guardian/guardian.github.com/developers/social.md

 As a general rule, I leave the lunchtime sessions on a high and smile on the face so please come and join us...
 Its fun and will change you forever

 Gwyn 'The Soul-man' Lockett

+## Football

+Every Friday lunchtime a group of ten or so people from Dig Dev and other departments gather to play football.
+Regardless or weather, or time of year we turn up and kick a football.

+We play on a couple of pitches near work - both about a five minute walk away.
+It's all very informal - there's a minimum cost each few weeks towards replacing lost footballs etc. but otherwise just turn up - and you don't need to commit to playing every week.
+Matches last an hour so by the time you've showered and had food it's been a long lunch.
+But that's one of the great things about The Guardian; people treat you like an adult - if you get your work done then no one is going to care if you take a long break.

+For me, football has been a great way to get to know people, keep fit, and have fun playing my favourite sport!

+Nicolas Long